What is a “virtual choir”?

 Is financial aid available?

-For anyone who would have a hardship paying even the lower end of the sliding scale, click here to request a scholarship.
+For anyone who would have a hardship paying even the lower end of the sliding scale, send an email with a short explanation of your situation and we will work with you: click here to request a scholarship.

 How does this work?

 You enroll in one of the mini-sessions (details below) and choose a payment plan.
 You have to do both of these steps, and then an email confirmation will be sent to you, along with information on how to access the virtual rehearsals in a private Facebook group, and how to download customized recordings for your voice part (soprano, alto, tenor, or bass).